AliceLR/megazeux/contrib/patches/libmodplug/readme.txt

 Apply the patches in this directory to bring a stock libmodplug-0.8.9.0 distribution in line with the local copy used by MegaZeux.
+Additionally, load_gdm.cpp needs to be copied from the local MegaZeux libmodplug.

 In addition to the patches, the following files should be removed, as they are no longer necessary: